ldaptv/reddit-work/Projects/TheBasics-Roles-Tanks.md

 Welcome to the new **Weekly Basic's Discussion** where for the next few months there will feature a discussions about [Blizzard Roles system](https://heroesofthestorm.com/en-us/blog/22921910/hero-role-expansion-2019-3-18/).
 These discussions are targeted at those looking to learn or brush up on a roles core principles, common practices, and mistakes to avoid.

-This week's discussion is on the tank role.
+This week's discussion is on the **Tank Role** [**(Link)**](https://heroesofthestorm.gamepedia.com/Tank).
 Blizzard defines tanks as "formidable juggernauts the protect their team by absorbing attacks from the enemy and blocking their retreat.

 The New Player Guide wiki [**(Link)**](https://www.reddit.com/r/heroesofthestorm/wiki/newplayerguide#wiki_how_to_tank.2C_support_and_dps) features links to tanking articles.
 We plan to update the section with new content about the role rework at it develops and incorporate feedback from this discussion as well.
+The following are highlights from the section as well as some more recent content about tanking:

 * **The Art of Tank by */u/CavalierGuest*** - [**(Link)**](https://docs.google.com/document/d/1efiJPDPIvUez4tD0B1mfp9Kq9d-sLhvh6aPB5O045M0/edit) - Defines tanking as four practices: